Larrystamford/Python-OpenCV-Automated-Car/README.md

 # Python-OpenCV-Automated-Car

+{Picture}
 A small learning project to get comfortable with using Python and OpenCV

 In this project, I touched on using certain
-OpenCV tools to aid with the process of finding the lane masdsadsadsadarkings on the road of a (udemy driving game) After which, rules were hardcoded to allow the car to drive itself based on the detected lane markings.
+OpenCV tools to aid with the process of finding the lane markings on the road of a (udemy driving game).
+After which, rules were hardcoded to allow the car to drive itself based on the detected lane markings.
+The final result is that the car will be able to keep itself within the lanes for an average of 30 seconds before crashing.
+However, it should be noted that I have ran the codes on an old laptop and results would differ for individuals.